atrn/ici/README.md

 interpreter, originally written by Tim Long and worked on by myself and others over the years.

+ICI is a general purpose interpretive programming language that has dynamic typing and flexible data types with the flow control constructs and operators of C.

+It is designed for use in many environments, including embedded systems, as an adjunct to other programs, as a text-based interface to compiled libraries, and as a cross-platform scripting language with good string-handling capabilities.

-This version of ICI has been converted to be a C++ program and modifies and extends the language in a number of ways.
-Some language keywords have been changed and a number of extension modules incorporated directly into the base interpreter.
-This provides more features in the basic environment, specifically, it includes networking and object serialization modules as standard features to support experiments with mobile agent programming.
+The original ICI implementation was in C and distributed under a public domain license.
+This version of ICI has been converted to be a C++ program, modifies and extends the language in a number of ways and is distributed uing the MIT license.

+This version changes some language keywords, and standard function names, and includes a number of extension modules in the base interpreter.
+This provides more features in the basic environment and specifically includes networking and object serialization as standard features to support experiments in mobile agent programming.

-The file [CPLUSPLUS.md](CPLUSPLUS.md) documents the C++ conversion and language keyword changes.
+The file [doc/CPLUSPLUS.md](doc/CPLUSPLUS.md) documents the C++ conversion and language keyword changes.

 The keyword changes technically makes this version of ICI a different language - ICI programs that worked with the previous C-implemented